Blair Kamin: Background

 Born in Red Bank, New Jersey, Kamin is a graduate of Amherst College, from which he received a Bachelor of Arts with honors in 1979, and the Yale University School of Architecture, from which he received a Master of Environmental Design in 1984.
 In 1999 he was a visiting fellow at the Franke Institute for the Humanities at the University of Chicago.
 In 2012–2013, he was a fellow at the Nieman Foundation for Journalism at Harvard University.
 He holds honorary degrees from Monmouth University and North Central College.
-At North Central, he is an adjunct professor of art.
+At North Central, he was an adjunct professor of art.

 Prior to being the architecture critic for the Chicago Tribune, Kamin served as its culture and suburban reporter from 1987 to 1992.
 He was a reporter and architecture writer for The Des Moines Register from 1984 to 1987.
 He had once worked as an office clerk for a San Francisco interior design and architecture firm.
 He has lectured in forums such as American Institute of Architects' National Convention, the annual meeting of the Frank Lloyd Wright Building Conservancy, the Ravinia Festival and Steppenwolf Theatre.
 He has discussed architecture on programs ranging from ABC's Nightline, History Channel, National Public Radio to WTTW-Ch.
 11's Chicago Tonight.
 In 2014, he briefly appeared on The Daily Show, when the show's then-host, Jon Stewart, made light of a large and controversial sign that the real estate developer Donald Trump placed on his Chicago skyscraper.

 Publications

-In 2001, the University of Chicago Press published "Why Architecture Matters: Lessons from Chicago," a collection of Kamin's Chicago Tribune columns.
-In 2010, the University of Chicago Press published "Terror and Wonder: Architecture In a Tumultuous Age," a collection of Kamin's columns from the Tribune and other publications.
+The University of Chicago Press has published three collections of Kamin's Chicago Tribune columns: "Why Architecture Matters: Lessons from Chicago" (2001); "Terror and Wonder: Architecture In a Tumultuous Age" (2010); and "Who Is the City For?
+Architecture, Equity, and the Public Realm in Chicago" (2022).
 Kamin also wrote the commentaries for "Tribune Tower: American Landmark," a guide to the newspaper's neo-Gothic Tribune Tower skyscraper published in 2000.
 During his Nieman Fellowship, Kamin co-wrote and edited an ebook, "The Gates of Harvard Yard: The Complete Story, in Words and Pictures, of a Great University's Iconic Portals."
 The ebook was published by the Nieman Foundation.
 In 2016, Princeton Architectural Press published a paperback version of the book, "Gates of Harvard Yard."
 In 2020, Princeton Architectural Press published another Kamin book, "Amherst College: The Campus Guide," which presents six walking tours of the 1,000-acre New England campus.

 Kamin cites as his influences Paul Gapp, Paul Goldberger, Lois Wagner Green, Ada Louise Huxtable, Vincent Scully, Allan Temko, and Joel Upton.
 Kamin's wife is the author and former Tribune reporter Barbara Mahany.
-They have two sons Ted and Will who are both athletes.
+They have two sons, Ted and Will.